 You may already know lots, but there is no limit to your learning potential.
 With ample time to explore yourself, you may recognize new qualities and strengths you never knew you possessed.
 New experiences do not have to be complex or overly sophisticated.

 In fact, they can be as simple as trying out a new sport or putting a conscious effort into exploring local boutiques.
 Through such experiences, you will become acquainted with the unexplored parts of your personality.

-4. Evaluate times where you felt comfortable with yourself
+4. Evaluate times when you felt comfortable with yourself

-Almost everyone can recall times where they felt self-confident, and also times where they felt self-conscious.
+Almost everyone can recall times when they felt self-confident, and also times when they felt self-conscious.
 Think about a time you felt internally strong, such as when you worked hard to achieve a certain position at work or powered through a difficult workout.